captain-medusa/starlasbookquest/_posts/en/2024-09-02-translation.md

 If you've ever read the same book in multiple languages, you know how much the experience can change.
 Maybe one day, we'll have that perfect universal language, but until then, we keep celebrating the diversity of languages that make literature so rich.

-<mark>Let’s take a moment to translate that earlier passage back into English.
-It might make more sense</mark> now, or perhaps highlight the richness of the nuances we gain—or lose—in translation.
+<span class="highlight">Let’s take a moment to translate that earlier passage back into English.
+It might make more sense</span> now, or perhaps highlight the richness of the nuances we gain—or lose—in translation.
 Maybe this exercise brings us a step closer to a mythical universal language, or maybe it reminds us that the diversity of words and meanings is a treasure to enjoy.